We're an affiliate

 This condition in pugs can be caused by genetic predisposition among other reasons.
 It is also very common among dogs of the toy family (Small breed dogs).

-This health issue will suddenly cause pain to your pug and accompanied by limping.
+This health issue will suddenly cause pain to your pug and be accompanied by limping.
 In the event that the Patella relocates to its groove, it is common for the pain to linger on your dog’s knee a little longer.

 In severe cases, surgery can be used to remedy this condition and prevent the same from easily occurring in the future.

-As a precaution, Pug owners need to keep a closer look on their furry friends during playtime and exercises.
+As a precaution, Pug owners need to keep a closer look at their furry friends during playtime and exercises.
 There is much need to ensure that these activities do not strain your pup’s legs and knees.

 How To Prevent Patella Luxation

 Giving your pug a well-balanced diet is a good way of preventing him from dislocating his patella.
-Ensure that he gets enough calcium and phosphorus minerals which are very key in strengthening his bones.
+Ensure that he gets enough calcium and phosphorus minerals which are key in strengthening his bones.